Wabi-Sabi Interior Design? How To Create A Wabi-Sabi Home

 I try to be mindful every day and adapt to the idea that you always have a choice in what you see.

 I’ve been learning to embrace the imperfect, to love the lived-in look and to see the beauty in the naturally imperfect world.

-Wabi-sabi interior design is a Japanese concept that embraces the imperfect and celebrates the beauty in flaws.
+The wabi-sabi interior design philosophy is a Japanese concept that embraces the imperfect and celebrates the beauty in flaws.
 The wabi-sabi philosophy means finding peace with the natural cycle of life, which includes birth, death and decay.